piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Month 2 (Projections)

+This is by far the worst month for most startups in an Accelerator program.
+The winter of our discontent?
+A staggering understatement.

 ![Startup Accelerator Month 1](/source/images/pieAcceleratorEmotionalRollerCoasterMonth02Detail.png)

 1. **Below the line.** Prepare for your companies to spend the entire month below the midline.